mgabon/mgabon/README.md

 # Hi there 👋 i'm Mark, a **Fullstack Web Developer.**

-In 2021, I made a career switch and fully devoted myself to learn coding and attended BloomTech in hopes to learn new skills.
 I've always been a curious person my entire life.
 Creating things from scratch and solving complex problems excite me.
 Learning new skills have been challenging, but rewarding.
 I look to the day where I can apply my skills to proceed in this diverse field.

 📌 I'm currently working on database structures and functional web applications.
 📚️ I want to improve on my technical skills.
 👨‍💻 I'm looking to collaborate on any large scale web application.
 💬 Ask me about basketball or anime and we'll be friends.
 ⚡️ Fun fact: English was the second language I learned.

 📝
 Email: markgabon@hotmail.com

-LinkedIn: [Connect with me on linked in!](https://www.linkedin.com/in/mark-gabon-917761223/)

-[![Mark's GitHub stats](https://github-readme-stats.vercel.app/api?username=mgabon)](https://github.com/anuraghazra/github-readme-stats)
+LinkedIn: [Connect with me on linked in!](https://www.linkedin.com/in/mark-gabon-917761223/) [![Mark's GitHub stats](https://github-readme-stats.vercel.app/api?username=mgabon)](https://github.com/anuraghazra/github-readme-stats)

 <h3 align="left">Languages and Tools:</h3>